-Natural Gas: Natural gas is odorless.
-An odor-making agent is added to natural gas.
-The odor helps you detect a natural gas leak.
-However, the odor added to natural gas can fade.
-Natural gas may be present even though no odor exists.
+Natural and Propane/LP Gas: Natural and propane/LP gases are fuel gases.
+Fuel gases are odorless.
+An odor-making agent are added to fuel gases.
+The odor helps you detect a fuel gas leak.
+However, the odor added to fuel gas can fade.
+Fuel gas may be present even though no odor exists.